 IFA shall make the final determination of the Applicant's score.
 IFA will award points based on the evidence provided in the Application and exhibits.
-All sites and buildings within the Project must gualify to be eligible to receive points.
+All sites and buildings within the Project must qualify to be eligible to receive points selected unless otherwise specifically stated in the scoring category.
 The online Application provides a tentative non-binding score based on the submitted information.
 Scoring determinations made in prior years are not binding on IFA for the current funding round.
 Scoring exhibits are based on a point-in-time data and will not be updated after they are posted on the IFA website, except for Disaster Recovery or administrative corrections.

-If a project has an existing Tax Credit Land Use Restriction Agreement (LURA), all existing LURA requirements must be maintained.
+If a Project has an existing Tax Credit Land Use Restriction Agreement (LURA), all existing LURA requirements must be maintained.